pywbem/pywbemtools/docs/development.rst

-   The distinction between unit tests and function tests as used in pywbemtools is that function tests exercise the entire pywbemcli client component or entire pywbem scripts using the pywbem mock module and mock CIM model definitions to emulate a WBEM server, while unit tests exercise single modules without using access to a WBEM server.
+   The distinction between unit tests and function tests as used in pywbemtools is that function tests exercise the entire pywbemcli client component or entire scripts using the pywbem_mock module and mock CIM model definitions to emulate a WBEM server, while unit tests exercise single modules without using access to a WBEM server.

-   Generally, the function tests are organized by the command group  so that the function tests for the class command group are in the file ``test_class_subcmd.py``
+   Generally, the function tests are organized by the command group so that for example the function tests for the class command group are in the file ``test_class_subcmd.py``.

    Tests are run by executing: